comptoolsres/comptoolsres.github.io/github_account.md

 * Github will setup your assignment, which may take a few minutes.

-* You should get a screen that says You are ready to go!
+* You should get a screen that says "You are ready to go!"

-* There is a link on there to your assignment, click that and follow the directions to edit the README.md file and add your name.
+* There is a link on that page to your assignment, click that and follow the directions to edit the README.md file and add your name.

+### Submitting the assignment

+* Assignments need to be turned in using Canvas.
+Log into [https://elearning.ufl.edu/](https://elearning.ufl.edu/) and got to the assignment.
-* **Paste the URL of your repository or just type a note that you have done the assignment and I'll get you credit.**
+* **Paste the URL of your repository or just type a note that you have done the assignment.**
+* Submit the assignment and I'll grade it.